bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 	- texts were in dialogue form
 		- (French wrote clearly back then)
 	- appeal to "reason" was style of argument
-- [[French Revolution]] ideals (liberty, equality, fraternity) only took form they did through these long debates and conversations
+- [[french_revolution]] ideals (liberty, equality, fraternity) only took form they did through these long debates and conversations

 New France